 Today, the need for globally-oriented practitioners and researchers is growing rapidly.
 The one-of-a-kind scholarship program fosters the next generation of energy and electricity sector specialists who will be prepared to tackle the challenges of the future.

 Each scholarship has a value of up to $23,000 US per year (for a maximum of two years) and is tenable at any university in the world.
 The amount of the award varies on a case-by-case basis.
-Applications will open on January 15, 2018 and close on March 9, 2018.
-Eligible applicants must be full-time master’s students for at least one full school year, beginning in autumn 2018.
+Applications for 2020 – 2021 will open in January 2020.
+Eligible applicants must be full-time master’s students for at least one full school year, beginning in autumn 2020.